Producer gas

-Producer gas is fuel gas that is manufactured by blowing a coke or coal with air and steam simultaneously.
+Producer gas is a fuel gas manufactured by blowing air and steam simultaneously through a coke or coal fire.
 It mainly consists of carbon monoxide (CO), hydrogen (H2), as well as substantial amounts of nitrogen (N2).
 The caloric value of the producer gas is low (mainly because of its high nitrogen content), and the technology is obsolete.
-Improvements over producer gas, also obsolete, include water gas where the solid fuel is treated intermittently with air and steam and, far more efficiently synthesis gas where the solid fuel is replaced with methane.
+Improvements over producer gas, also obsolete, include water gas, where the solid fuel is treated intermittently with air and steam, and, far more efficiently, synthesis gas, where the solid fuel is replaced with methane.